Finnish Dragoon Regiment: Second Regiment (1889)

 After the failures of the Russian Army during the Crimean War, several new local units and formations were raised throughout the Russian Empire.
 In the Grand Duchy of Finland, a new semi-autonomous 'Finnish Army' was created which comprised several local rifle battalions and along with a new dragoon regiment.
-On 17 April 1889, the Finnish Dragoon Regiment was formed in Vilmanstrand at the strength of one 'troop' or platoon.
+On 17 April 1889, the Finnish Dragoon Regiment was formed in Villmanstrand (Lappeenranta) at the strength of one 'troop' or platoon.
 By 1891 the regiment was at full strength with 6 'sabre' squadrons and one depot/training squadron.

 The new regiment soon received a new nickname, the "Black Dragoons" as the Finnish officers had spoiled their men and gave them "new, expensive Black horses".
 The exception to this was the trumpeteers who were mounted on light grey horses as per tradition.

 Following the passage of the highly controversial Conscription Act of 1889, the Russian Army was expanded and conscription became mandatory for all citizens.
 However, the Finns held the belief that because they were an autonomous part of the empire, they could vote on the issue themselves.
 After a vote by the State Duma, and later a decree by Emperor Nicholas II, the Finns were forced to adopt the new law, and the autonomy of the Duchy brought into question.
 After the forced adoption of said law in early 1898, the Finnish government was expected to enact it or face the consequences.
 This law was one of many which began undermining Finnish autonomy in addition to bring the army's ability to make its own decisions into question, something which would have a profound impact on the Russian Revolution.
 After three years, no consensus had been made and the Ministry of War informed the regiment's commander of the decision to disband the regiment instead of retain it, though many officers were not satisfied with the decision of the Duma.
 However, to many Finnish peoples' surprise, all the Finnish units were not only to be disbanded, but be in-fact reformed and the Finns allowed to stay in their regiments if they pleased.
 The old Finnish rifle battalions were therefore disbanded and subsequently reformed as new 'Finnish Rifle Regiments' at three-battalion sized.
 Many senior officers were dissatisfied with how the situation was handled, and more than half of the regiment's officers resigned shortly after.

 Third Regiment (1901)

-On 4 December 1901, the 55th Finnish Dragoon Regiment was formed in Vilmanstrand by merging several 'troops' of different dragoon regiments, including: Moscow, Novorossiysk, Kargopol, Kinburn, Novotroitsky-Yekaterinoslav, Glupovskoye, Astrakhan, Saint Petersburg, Smolensky, Lithuanian, Kurlyandsky, Kharkov, Volynsky, Voznesensky, Sumy, Elisavetgrad, Alexandria, Belarussky, Pavlogradsky, Mariupol, Klyastitsky, and Lubensky.
+On 4 December 1901, the 55th Finnish Dragoon Regiment was formed in Villmanstrand (Lappeenranta) by merging several 'troops' of different dragoon regiments, including: Moscow, Novorossiysk, Kargopol, Kinburn, Novotroitsky-Yekaterinoslav, Glupovskoye, Astrakhan, Saint Petersburg, Smolensky, Lithuanian, Kurlyandsky, Kharkov, Volynsky, Voznesensky, Sumy, Elisavetgrad, Alexandria, Belarussky, Pavlogradsky, Mariupol, Klyastitsky, and Lubensky.
 The new regiment comprised six squadrons, numbered 1st–6th and divided into two "divisions", each of three squadrons.